 3. Chia Berry Jam

 Who doesn’t love homemade jam?
 Give a sweet gift to a special friend this year.
-This recipe comes from Kitchen Treaty.
-It contains a few simple ingredients and is naturally sweetened.
+This recipe comes from Hello Nest.
+It contains a few simple ingredients and is sweetened with honey or maple syrup.
 The chia seeds thicken the jam, but also add protein and omega-3 fatty acids.

 5. Quick + Easy BBQ Sauce